edman/audie/README.md

 - Source generation hangs and never finishes.
   - Reason: Audie doesn't know how to build one of the types you need due to a missing `@inject` or provider method in the `@component`.
-  - Workaround: See the source gen logs to figure out what type is missing.
+    - Workaround: Make sure all necessary types are either annotated with `@inject` or have a provider method.
+The source gen logs may help figure out what type is missing.
+  - Reason: A constructor has changed or moved to a different file and audie's internal data structures are out of sync.
+    - Workaround: Clean the build runner and generate sources again.
+    ```
+    $ flutter packages pub run build_runner clean
+    $ flutter packages pub run build_runner watch
+    ```

 ## TODO